tameralssaleh/Space-Battles/README.md

 - To play the game, you need to download the SpaceBattles.zip file and extract to /SpaceBattles.
 - After that, simply run the SpaceBattles.exe file and enjoy!

-## Change Log Pre-alpha 0.0.1 -> Alpha 0.1 (Stable) August 15, 2024
+## Change Log 0.1 -> 0.1.1 (Stable) August 15, 2024
-- Fixed bug where selecting level or continuing a level did not always display the correct level metrics.
-- (As far as I know) Fixed a bug where hearts and crystals still display on the game over or level complete screens.
-- Fixed a bug where if you lose or beat a level, any projectiles still flying will port over to the next or restarted level.
-- Added save functionality for players collecting crystals (Have not found any bugs yet...
-But I am not so sure)
-- In addition to the new save functionality for crystals, you can view how many crystals you have in the stats menu.
-- Configured text placement for on stats menu and for the main game level.
-- For the health and enemy counts at the bottom of each level, instead of the text "Health" and "Enemies", there are now respective icons for both.
+- Added a crashdata directory.
+This will be used for handling any erorrs or crashes that may occur when running SpaceBattles.
+This will allow you to report bugs easier just by sending in the .txt file with the date and time of the crash as it's file name.
+I plan to make this even better in the near future.

 ## Known Bugs to be Expected
 - No currently known bugs as of this build.
 Feel free to comment any bugs you may find on this repository.